-In order to promote public health and safety, the WMA Board and P&A Committee have met exclusively by teleconference since the onset of the COVID-19 pandemic in March 2020.
+In order to promote public health and safety, the Recycling Board has met exclusively by teleconference since the onset of the COVID-19 pandemic in March 2020.
 Initially, it was an Executive Order issued by the Governor that streamlined legislative body teleconferencing by suspending certain Brown Act rules, including the requirements that all teleconference locations be made available for the public, that each teleconference location be identified on the agenda, and that the agenda be posted at each teleconference location.
-Then, on September 16, 2021, the Governor signed AB 361 into law, which amends the Brown Act to allow local legislative bodies to continue to meet by teleconference as they did under the Executive Order subject to various procedural safeguards that have consistently been a part of the WMA Board's practice.
+Then, on September 16, 2021, the Governor signed AB 361 into law, which amends the Brown Act to allow local legislative bodies to continue to meet by teleconference as they did under the Executive Order, subject to various procedural safeguards that have consistently been a part of the Board's practice.
 The "streamlined" teleconferencing pursuant to AB 361 is allowed only when the Governor has declared a state of emergency and the legislative body confirms every 30 days that state or local health officials have imposed or recommended measures to promote social distancing.
-The law remains in effect until January 1, 2024.

 At such time as the streamlined procedures are no longer in place, the Board's standard Rules of Procedure will take effect.
+If the

-If the Board makes interim amendments to the Rules of Procedure regarding teleconferencing, then those changes would become effective at that time instead.
+Board makes interim amendments to the Rules of Procedure regarding teleconferencing, then those changes would become effective at that time instead.

-Staff is recommending that the P&A Committee and ultimately the WMA Board consider removing the limit on the number of Board members who may utilize teleconferencing for Board and Committee meetings.
-Current limits on the number of Board members who may teleconference are in Sections 3-8 and 5-13 of the WMA Board Rules of Procedure (Attachment 1).

-Staff recommends that the Board make this amendment on an interim basis, until the end of calendar year 2022, at which time the Board would reevaluate the interim rules and decide on next steps.
+The main amendment that staff is recommending that the Board consider is to remove the limit on the number of Board members who may utilize teleconferencing for Board meetings.
+The current Rules of Procedure also "encourage" Board members who are unable to attend a meeting in person, but are able to participate by teleconference, to have an interim appointee attend in their place (see Attachment 1, Section 3-8).
+Staff recommends that this aspect of the current Rules of Procedure - namely, encouraging Board members to appoint an interim Board member rather than participate via teleconference - no longer apply.
+Finally, staff recommends that the Board make these amendments on an interim basis, until the end of calendar year 2022, at which time the Board would reevaluate the interim rules and decide on next steps.

-Having corresponded with several other public agencies that operate in Alameda County and the Bay Area, staff has found that it is not standard practice for regional legislative bodies to have rules of procedure that limit the number of Board members who may participate by teleconference.
+Having corresponded with several other public agencies that operate in Alameda County and the Bay Area, staff has found that it is not standard practice for regional legislative bodies to have rules of procedure that limit the number of board members who may participate by teleconference.
 Public agencies throughout the region are in the process of setting up "hybrid" meeting procedures, meaning that members of the legislative body, agency staff, and members of the public may participate in Board meetings either in person or via teleconference.
-The StopWaste Board room is equipped for hybrid meetings.

-If the Board chooses to adopt interim amendments to the rules of procedure, then staff will provide specific instructions for Board and Committee members to ensure that Brown Act rules are followed.
+If the Board chooses to adopt interim amendments to the rules of procedure, then staff will provide specific instructions for Board members to ensure that Brown Act rules are followed.
 Specifically, the Brown Act requires the following once the streamlined procedures of AB 361 are no longer in effect: